Krishnamohan-Yerrabilli/Kubernetes-hands-on/Kubernetes-DaemonSet/README.md

 To run a storage daemon using a DaemonSet in Kubernetes we need to do the following:

-- Create a container image for our storage daemon, and push it to a container registry.
+- Create a container image for our storage daemon, and puyaml it to a container registry.

 - Create a Kubernetes deployment file that describes our storage daemon, including the container image, resource requirements, and any necessary configuration settings.